Thursday, 31 October 2024

 Let me take you back to 2017, the year the then Andrews Labor government decided to scrap the off-the-plan stamp duty exemption, a critical support that made housing more accessible for Victorians.
 They scrapped it in 2017 despite clear warnings from industry experts that removing this exemption would reduce rental supply and make homes harder to afford.
 They pushed ahead, claiming it was about fairness.
 Fast-forward to today and here they are backflipping on their decision and bringing back this exemption, would you believe?
 No-one backflips better than the current Premier, Jacinta Allan.
 She has backflipped on her government’s position on raising the age of criminality, she has backflipped on pill testing, and she has even backflipped on the fact that young people actually want to be able to afford to buy their own homes.

-Was it not your former Premier Andrews that said just last year – he was on public record saying this – that he had spoken to a grand total of a focus group of his kids and his friends’ kids, and he pretty much summarised it as, ‘No, you know what, young people don’t actually care about buying their own home.’
-Well, you have heard it so many times this week, the government talking about millennials and gen Z and how they want to get into their own homes, yet here is another backflip from the Allan Labor government.
+Was it not your former Premier Andrews that said just last year – he is on public record saying this – that he had spoken to a grand total of a focus group of his kids and his friends’ kids, and he pretty much summarised it as ‘No, you know what, young people don’t actually care about buying their own home.’
+You have heard so many times this week the government talking about millennials and gen Z and how they want to get into their own homes, yet here is another backflip from the Allan Labor government.
 I mean, give me a break.
 Just last year your former Premier said that he had been talking to his kids and his friends’ kids, and home ownership was not a thing for them.
 Can I tell you now, as an actual millennial, not just one that is masquerading to have their best interests at heart, we indeed do want our own homes; we do believe in home ownership.
 These are conversations I am having with people in my peer group every single week, and I am so glad that the Allan Labor government has finally woken up to this fact.
 We celebrate that; that is fantastic.
 That is why we on this side of the house are the party of home ownership, because we actually have believed in it.
 We have not toed-and-froed on it, we have not backflipped and flipped and flopped on it, but we have believed in it from the very beginning, and we believe in home ownership as the coalition.

 In fact it was my migrant parents that moved to this country for a better future for their future family.
 They did not have kids yet; they had come from Malaysia and they decided they wanted to move to Australia, the Lucky Country, and part of that reasoning was because they wanted to be able to live the Australian dream to buy their first home.
 So I am so glad that the Allan Labor government, in contrast to the Andrews Labor government, has finally woken up to this reality 10 years later.
 A decade in, finally here we are.
 You would think that the Premier would be keen to showcase her backflipping in her gymnastics skills at the Commonwealth Games in 2026, but alas, thanks to her she has got to board a plane to Glasgow to be able to do that.

 It is absolutely rich of the Allan Labor government to tout their lofty and ambitious housing target to build 800,000 new homes in the next decade; it is.
 On average, if you look at that lofty and ambitious claim – and that is not just me saying that, that is councils saying that all across Victoria – you would need to build on average about 80,000 homes, not hard maths, year on year to achieve this goal in the next decade.
 Never mind that councils have trashed this lofty target.
 Never mind that the government is imposing their will upon local governments, these councils, as to where the homes should be built as they protest this, without any community consultation.
-But get a load of this – while they are talking about wanting to building homes for Victorians, the cold, facts are this: that home approvals in Victoria are at their lowest level in a decade.
-Can I say that again: that while the government is talking all about how they want to build homes for Victorians, home approvals in Victoria are at their lowest level in a decade.
+But get a load of this: while they are talking about wanting to build homes for Victorians, the cold fact is that home approvals in Victoria are at their lowest level in a decade.
+Can I say that again: while the government are talking all about how they want to build homes for Victorians, home approvals in Victoria are at their lowest level in a decade.
+As reported by the Age early this year, Victoria is down 17.6 per cent from the previous year, with only 51,068 flats and townhouses given the green light across the state, well short of the average needed to deliver the government’s average target of 80,000 homes a year.
+That is the truth of it – unbelievable.

+Instead of a full apology or acknowledgement of their mistake, the government have brought forward a limited temporary measure, reintroducing a partial exemption for only 12 months.
 While I will accept we welcome this change, because it is something that you would actually change yourself to begin with, it is a tragedy that this government got rid of the exemption in the first place.
 It is one of the key reasons we are in the housing crisis that we are in today.
 It is not like we did not warn them.
 The member for Malvern back in 2017, who was speaking against the abolition of the off-the-plan stamp duty concession, said the following:

 We have also seen the abolition of the off-the-plan stamp duty concession for everyone except for owner-occupiers.
 Again another increase in tax, another stupidly thought out, poorly thought out, ill-designed new tax from a Labor government which will have the opposite effect to that which is intended.